danidiaz/dani-sqlite/README.md

 dep-t-sqlite
 ============

-A fork of Irene Knapp's [direct-sqlite](https://github.com/IreneKnapp/direct-sqlite).
+An amalgamated fork of Irene Knapp's [direct-sqlite](https://github.com/IreneKnapp/direct-sqlite) and Janne Hellsten's [sqlite-simple](https://hackage.haskell.org/package/sqlite-simple).

 - Unlike **direct-sqlite**, it doesn't include the code for the C library, so you'll have to install the library separately.